%2F%2Fusers%2F548c1997-291f-4ddb-8ee4-0632a3877001%2Fratecard%2F4.jpg&w=1200&q=75)

-Get ready for an adrenaline-pumping evening on the waters of Panama City Beach!
-Our 4-hour shark fishing trip is the perfect way to experience the thrill of hooking into some of the ocean's most impressive predators.
-Whether you're a seasoned angler looking for a new challenge or a first-timer eager to test your skills, this trip offers excitement for everyone.
-We'll set out at 6 PM, just as the sun starts to dip, giving us prime time to target these nocturnal hunters.
+Get ready for an adrenaline-pumping adventure on the waters of Panama City Beach!
+This half-day shark fishing trip is the perfect way to cap off your day, offering a unique blend of excitement and relaxation as you chase some of the ocean's most impressive predators.
+Whether you're a seasoned angler or a first-timer, this trip promises an unforgettable experience that'll have you hooked from the moment you step aboard.

 Vehicle Guest Capacity: 4